ltpitt/ltpitt/README.md

 <h3 align="center">A passionate software developer currently living in the Netherlands</h3>
 Welcome to my GitHub,

-I am currently working as a Backend Developer (Java / Maven / Spring).
+I am currently working as a Backend Developer (Java / Maven / Spring Boot).
-In my repos you will find mainly Java / Python / Javascript / BASH / C++ / Lua / Go projects and experiments.
+In my repos you will find mainly Java / Python / Javascript / BASH / C++ / Lua / Go projects, exercises and experiments.

 I also love automation and GitHub actions, I hope you can find something useful or interesting around here.